Arthur-Kamau/Aurora/ReadMe.md

 # Aurora

-A  http client and dump server, with emphasies on documentation
+A  data conversion tool and data generator

 ## Language.